 The Dean of Students is a part of the Administrative Team of the College.
-He/she is responsible for the conduct and deportment of
+He/she is responsible for the conduct and deportment of students, ensuring that a high standard is maintained at all times.
+Duties include:

-- Planning and implementing programmes for the improvement of discipline - Investigating and deciding on matters related to demerits, and in conjunction with the Principal on matters warranting suspension or expulsion - Overseeing student governance, including Student Council; Assisting with selection and training of Prefect and Sub-Prefect Body/Head Boy, assisting with determining deployment of Prefect Body (duties) - Managing the detention system
+• Planning and implementing programmes for the improvement of discipline

+- Investigating and deciding on matters related to demerits, and in conjunction with the Principal on matters warranting suspension or expulsion - Overseeing student governance; Assisting with selection and training of Prefect and Sub-Prefect Body/Head Boy, assisting with determining deployment of Prefect Body (duties) - Managing the detention system